-

 On ART, viral load should be less than 50 copies/mL.

-This is called undetectable and it makes HIV difficult to transmit.
+This is called “undetectable” (or “suppressed”) and it makes HIV impossible to transmit.

 Everyone with HIV needs to take ART, no matter what their CD4 or viral load is.